Jump to Noonday

 And we shall never hope in vain.

-The Collect of the Day: The Second Sunday of Easter
+Collect of the Day: The Third Sunday of Easter

 World Cycle of Prayer

-We pray for the people of Colombia.
+We pray for the people of Finland.

 Ecumenical Cycle of Prayer

-We pray for our sisters and brothers members of the Anglican Church in Aotearoa, New Zealand, and Polynesia.
+We pray for our sisters and brothers members of the United Church of Christ - Congregational in the Marshall Islands.

 A Collect for Peace